TotalJTM/PyPavlovUpdater/README.md

 # PyPavlovUpdater
-Python program to update and subscribe to Pavlov mods.
+Python program to update and subscribe to Pavlov-VR mods.
 <br><br><br>
 This program does 3 things:
 1) Check the users subscribed mods against the installed mods, then update out of date mods